FlowDirector: Training-Free Flow Steering for Precise Text-to-Video Editing: Detailed Analysis of Differential Averaging Guidance

 A conventional averaging method involves using multiple rounds of iterative inference to obtain several flows, each indicating different editing directions.
 These flows are then averaged to derive a more robust, consolidated direction, which is subsequently used to update our video features.
 In this section, we compare our Differential Averaging Guidance (DAG) approach with the aforementioned conventional averaging strategy to demonstrate the effectiveness and efficiency of our DAG method.
 As illustrated in Figure~\ref{fig:abdag}, when editing the source video (\eg, a bear) into the target video (\eg, a dinosaur), the regions experiencing significant editing changes are primarily concentrated on the bear's back.
-When no specific strategy is employed, noticeable artifacts appear in the area corresponding to the original bear's back (\eg, the second row, Figure~\ref{fig:abdag}).
-These artifacts stem from the inherent structure-preserving tendency of direct editing.
+When no specific strategy is employed, noticeable artifacts and inter-frame texture flickering appear in the area corresponding to the original bear's back (\eg, the second row, Figure~\ref{fig:abdag}).

 When the conventional averaging strategy is applied, using the results from twenty rounds of iterative inference (Figure~\ref{fig:abdag}, third column), these artifacts are largely eliminated.
-However, this comes at a significant computational cost ~\textbf{(editing a 41-frame video requires 29 minutes on four 4090 GPUs).}.
+However, this comes at a significant computational cost ~\textbf{(editing a 41-frame video requires about 19 minutes on a single NVIDIA H800 80G GPU).}.

-In contrast, our DAG approach requires only four rounds of iterative inference to achieve high-quality estimation ~\textbf{(editing a 41-frame video requires 5 minutes on four 4090 GPUs)}.
+In contrast, our DAG approach requires only four rounds of iterative inference to achieve high-quality estimation ~\textbf{(editing a 41-frame video requires about 3 minutes on a single NVIDIA H800 80G GPU)}.
 This estimation is used to generate a differential signal that guides and reinforces our editing flow, producing comparable or even superior results.
 As shown in Figure~\ref{fig:abdag} (fourth row), compared to the twenty-round averaging result, our method more effectively eliminates artifacts, resolves issues of incomplete editing, and the resulting dinosaur exhibits a morphology more distinct from the original bear.
 This provides strong evidence for the efficiency and effectiveness of our proposed method.